PRO100BYTE/ProjectArcade-Wiki/controllers/specific_mapping/mame64-controller-mapping.md

 ## STEP 1 : Create controller mapping file in MAME

-Run _mame.exe_, the executable is located in the `emulators\mame` folder of your RetroBat installation.
+Run _mame.exe_, the executable is located in the `emulators\mame` folder of your ProjectArcade installation.

 Click on "General Settings":